Giveth/giveth-docs/docs/doc3-developer-guidelines.md

 Developers on Giveth are expected to follow these guidelines.

+## Code quality
+We take time to do things right, as we strive for excellence.

 ## Linting
 We use StandardJS for all linting.
 All code should follow it's guidelines